Aaron completed his PhD in 2022.

 Funding

-Aaron’s PhD is sponsored by the EPSRC.
+Aaron’s PhD was sponsored by the EPSRC.